Lab Tests for Cancer

 Clinical lab testing uses chemical processes to measure levels of chemical components

 in body fluids and tissues.
-The most common specimens used in clinical lab tests are
+The most common samples used in clinical lab tests are

-blood and urine.
-Many different tests exist to detect and measure almost any type
+blood and urine samples.
+Many different tests exist to find and measure almost any

-of chemical component in blood or urine.
-Components may include blood glucose, electrolytes,
+type of chemical component in blood or urine.
+Components may include blood glucose,

-enzymes, hormones, lipids (fats), other metabolic substances, and proteins.
-Below
+electrolytes, enzymes, hormones, fats (lipids), other metabolic substances, and proteins.

 A variety of blood tests are used to check the levels of substances in the blood that

-indicate how healthy the body is and whether infection is present.
-For example, blood
+show how healthy the body is and if infection is present.
+For example, blood tests

-tests revealing elevated levels of waste products, such as creatinine or blood urea
+show high (elevated) levels of waste products, such as creatinine or blood urea nitrogen.

 out.
-Other tests check the presence of electrolytes—chemical compounds, such as sodium
+Other tests check for the presence of electrolytes.
+These are chemical compounds,

-and potassium that are critical to the body's healthy functioning.
-Coagulation studies
+such as sodium and potassium, that are vital to the body's healthy functioning.
+Coagulation

-determine how quickly the blood clots.
-A complete blood count (CBC) measures the size,
+studies determine how quickly the blood clots.
+A complete blood count (CBC) measures

-number, and maturity of the different blood cells in a specific volume of blood.
-This
+the size, number, and maturity of the different blood cells in a specific volume of

-is one of the most common tests performed.
+blood.
+This is one of the most common tests.
 Red blood cells are important for carrying

-oxygen and fighting anemia and fatigue; the hemoglobin portion of the CBC measures
+oxygen and fighting anemia and fatigue.
+The hemoglobin part of the CBC measures the

-the oxygen-carrying capacity of the red blood cells, while the hematocrit measures
+oxygen-carrying capacity of the red blood cells.
+The hematocrit part measures the

-the percentage of red blood cells in the blood.
+percentage of red blood cells in the blood.
 White blood cells fight infection.
+Increased

 Urinalysis breaks down the components of urine to check for the presence of drugs,